huahaiy/docker-kafka/README.md

 * `KAFKA_LOG_DIRS` If unspecified, default will be `/kafka/kafka-logs-$KAFKA_BROKER_ID`

-* `KAFKA_ZOOKEEPER_CONNECT` If unspecified, default will be comman separated IP addresses in environment varibles matching `ZK.*PORT_2181_TCP`, which you will have if some zookeeper containers are linked to this container (e.g. using fig).
+* `KAFKA_ZOOKEEPER_CONNECT` If unspecified, default will be comma separated IP addresses in environment varibles matching `ZK.*PORT_2181_TCP`, which you will have if some zookeeper containers are properly linked to this container (e.g. using fig and name the linked zookeeper `zk`).

 * `KAFKA_HEAP_OPTS`